-Within the Arctic the characteristics of the vertical thermodynamic structure is to a first order controlled by the surface

-- 340 type, whereas temporal variations at a certain location are mostly controlled by the synoptic weather conditions.
+Within the Arctic the characteristics of the vertical thermodynamic structure is to a first order controlled by the surface type, whereas temporal variations at a certain location are mostly controlled by the synoptic weather conditions.
 Figures 5-7 show profile metrics (defined in Sect.
 3.3) for both ERA5 and observations from selected sounding stations.
-There is in general a good agreement between the two, not unexpectedly since most of these soundings were assimilated into the reanalysis. - 345 Unsurprisingly, temperature and specific humidity maxima, characterizing the air mass properties, are largest over open ocean (Fig. 5a and d) where they are also typically located at the lowest model level (Fig. 5c and f).
-This is because the open water surface is a source of both heat and moisture (see Sect.4.3).
-Over land or sea-ice, the maxima are typically found at a higher altitude, linked to the cooling of the atmosphere by the surface and resulting inversion formation (see Sect.
+There is in general a good agreement between the two, not unexpectedly since most of these soundings were assimilated into the reanalysis.

+Unsurprisingly, temperature and specific humidity maxima, characterizing the air mass properties, are largest over open ocean (Fig. 5a and d), where they are also typically located at the lowest model level (Fig. 5c and f).
+This is because the open-water surface is a source of both heat and moisture (see Sect.
 4.3).
-Both temperature and specific humidity maxima are typically found below 1500 m (Fig. 5c - and f).
-In most of the Arctic, the specific humidity maximum is located slightly higher than that for temperature, and this difference is statistically significant with the 95% confidence interval; the largest differences between the two are found over the Beaufort Sea and Central Siberia.
-Bulk inversion strengths are largest over the continents both for temperature and specific humidity (Fig. 5b and e); the strengths for temperature exceed 8°C (with temporal deviations ( $\pm$ 1 std) of 4-7°C) over most of the North American and Russian Arctic, while the strengths for specific humidity
+Over land or sea ice, the maxima are typically found at a higher altitude, linked to the cooling of the atmosphere by the surface and resulting inversion formation (see Sect.
+4.3).
+Both temperature and specific humidity maxima are typically found below 1500 m (Fig. 5c and f).
+In most of the Arctic, the specific humidity maximum is located slightly higher than that for temperature, and this difference is statistically significant with the 95 % confidence interval; the largest differences between the two are found over the Beaufort Sea and central Siberia.
+Bulk inversion strengths are largest over the continents for both temperature and specific humidity (Fig. 5b and e); the strengths for temperature exceed 8 °C (with temporal deviations (± 1 SD) of 4-7 °C) over most of the North American and Russian Arctic, while the strengths for specific humidity exceed $0.5 \,\mathrm{g \, kg^{-1}}$ (with ± 1 SD interval 0.2-0.5 g kg-1).

 In circulation type 1, anomalously warm and moist air masses are found around the Bering Strait (Figs. 6a and e, 7a and e), associated with increased TCW (Fig. 3e), reduced radiative cooling (Fig. 4m), and weak temperature and specific humidity inversions (Figs. 6i and 7i).
 The vertical maxima of temperature and specific humidity are at anomalously low levels (Figs. 6m and 7m).
-Elsewhere in the Arctic anomalies are weaker, probably because this circulation type is dominated by the Icelandic low and a high pressure over North America and features elsewhere are partly averaged out.
-At some locations ERA5 and radiosoundings disagree on sign of anomalies: Based on ERA5, temperature and specific humidity inversions are anomalously weak and the vertical maxima of temperature and humidity are located at an anomalously low altitude in most of the Arctic, but radiosonde profiles indicate more commonly positive bulk inversion strength anomalies and higher altitudes of the vertical maxima.
+Elsewhere in the Arctic, anomalies are weaker, probably because this circulation type is dominated by the Icelandic Low and a high pressure over North America, and features elsewhere are partly averaged out.
+At some locations ERA5 and radiosoundings disagree on sign of anomalies: based on ERA5, temperature and specific humidity inversions are anomalously weak, and the vertical maxima of temperature and humidity are located at an anomalously low altitude in most of the Arctic, but radiosonde profiles indicate more commonly positive bulk inversion strength anomalies and higher altitudes of the vertical maxima.